© Christine Power

 However, Mrs Thomas leapt into action; she was like a mother to the poor bedraggled girl, fussing over her, fetching one of her shawls to put around Emily's shoulders, insisting she sips a few drops of laudanum.

 Emily recoiled at the smell of sweet sassafras.
 It was the odour which permeated her mother’s bedroom during and after her confinement.
 Her mother’s moods swung erratically from elation to utter dejection.
 Perhaps Emily would never have run away if she’d been able to confide in her but she never knew whether she’d be clasped to her mother’s bosom or clouted on the ear.
 It was too late now.

 Sitting by the fire, Emily’s tears may have been for the mother she’d lost to laudanum or the horrors she’d endured in the night.
 Or both.

-Meanwhile, Emily’s attacker, Alf, put a few miles of the lake between them.
+By this time, Emily’s attacker, Alf had put a few miles of the lake between them.
 As he paddled, he tried not to think about his latest failure.
 It would be bad enough when he met up again with Angelica.

-Renée stood by him in all the hard times, through the years of very little money; slogging behind him through the dusty gold fields of California and raising their son who’d now be fourteen.
+Renée stood by him in all the hard times, through the years of debts and hunger; slogging behind him through the dusty gold fields of California and raising their son who’d now be fourteen.

 Alf propelled the canoe towards Port Douglas.
 Trapped in a labyrinth of evil; the two of them were wanted for theft and murder in several American states.